MrBohdan/LearnProject/README.md

 <h4>Abstract</h4>

->Abstract class working in the same way as the superclass, so the subclass should implement all methods from abstract class or be abstract.
+>The keyword 'abstract' is a non-access modifier.
+Abstract class working in a similar way as the superclass, so the subclass should implement all methods from abstract class or be abstract.
 Any class which has more than one abstract method must be initialized as abstract.
-Abstract classes cannot have any objects, so the instance of the abstract class cannot be received by using the keyword 'new'.
+Abstract classes cannot be used to create objects, so the instance of the not be received by using the keyword 'new'.
 Abstract methods cannot be static and constructors cannot be abstract.
+The difference with the interface, that abstract classes can have abstract declared variables, in the interface they should be final.

+<h4>Interfaces</h4>

+>"One Interface multiple implementations".
+Interfaces cannot be used to create objects.
+All methods, variables static, and final (constant) by default.
+All methods in interface usually have empty methods.
+The subclass should implement all methods from the interface, but each subclass can implement these methods in a different way.
+To access the different method implementation through interface (Ex: MyInterface obj = new Class()).
+Interfaces can be nested in the class then they can be public\private.

 <h4>Enum</h4>